chamilc/blog/_posts/2017-08-25-Blockchain-Mining-Difficulty.md

 The difficulty increases exponentially.
 Today, your typical general-purpose computer would take *thousands of years* to mine a new block on its own.
-The combined mining power of the Bitcoin supercomputer can dothis in 10 minutes.
+The combined mining power of the Bitcoin supercomputer can do this in 10 minutes.

 References
 ----------